 - Stress and fatigue can also contribute to flare-ups so when well-meaning friends and family ask if there’s anything they can do, invite them to toss in a load of laundry or do some grocery shopping.
 Also, even if you don’t sleep, rest whenever you have a chance.
 Your body has an amazing ability to recharge itself!

-Pregnancy acne is no fun but it is temporary and usually subsides when hormone levels return to a balanced state.
-Try to take it in stride and remember that sweet bundle of joy who is waiting to meet you Earthside!
+Pregnancy and postpartum acne is no fun but it is temporary and usually subsides when hormone levels return to a balanced state.

 Do you have any safe and natural remedies for treating pregnancy or hormonal acne?
 Please share by leaving a comment below!